University School Admission English Test

-Students planning to study abroad have to meet the requirements defined by the university admissions office.
-Programmes taught in English require also the English exam certificate or other proof of English proficiency.
+Students planning to study abroad have to meet the requirements defined by the school or university admissions office.
+Programs taught in English also require an English exam certificate or other proof of English proficiency.

-Students are usually responsible for finding an institution that offers an English assessment on their own.
+Students are usually responsible for finding an institution that offers an English assessment.

 Requirements may vary by a university.
 We always recommend checking the specifics with each educational institution.

 Four things students need to consider before choosing the English admission test:

 1. English proficiency level required for admission